SystemsApproach/sdn/future.rst

 verification tractable, and the reasoning needed to stitch the components together into the composite system can also lead to insights.
-With disaggregation as the foundation, verifiability follows from (a) the ability to state intent, and (b) the ability to observe behavior at fine granularity and in real-time.
+With disaggregation as the foundation, verifiability follows from (a) the ability to state intent *at the network level* rather than at the box level, and (b) the ability to observe behavior at fine granularity and in real-time.
 This is exactly the value SDN brings to the table, which leads to optimism that *verifiable closed-loop control* is now within reach.

 .. _reading_pronto:
 .. admonition:: Further Reading